rsyslog/rsyslog-doc/source/configuration/modules/omrelp.rst

 subject common name.
 If the certificate contains multiple names, a match on any one of these names is considered good and permits the peer to talk to rsyslog.

+Note that if *AuthMode* is not specified and a peer certificate is provided, *AuthMode* will default to "*fingerprint*".

 TLS.CaCert